fiskl-accounting/help-docs/docs/Plans-Billing/cancel-subscription.md

 You can cancel your subscription at any time from within the Fiskl Dashboard.

-## How to cancel your current subscription
+## How to Cancel Your Current Subscription

 If you would like to cancel your subscription but not delete your account, you can do this from the `Subscriptions & Billing` menu: